-- 1) Clean the face of each vacuum pad as previously directed (see Vacuum Pad Maintenance: Cleaning). - 2) Attach the lifter to a clean, smooth, nonporous surface.
-The surface should be flat or possess no more curvature than the lifter is designed for (if any).19 When the pumping cycle is completed, the vacuum level should register above 16" Hg [-54 kPa] on the vacuum gauge (if not, see Vacuum Switch Adjustment to follow). - 3) After the vacuum pumps stop running, leave the pads attached to the surface and place the power switch located on the lifter in the "off" () position, to interrupt the energy flow from the battery. - 4) Monitor the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [-14 kPa] in 10 minutes.
+- 1) Clean the face of each vacuum pad as previously directed (see VACUUM PAD MAINTENANCE: Cleaning). - 2) Apply the lifter to a clean, smooth, nonporous surface.
+The surface should be flat or possess no more curvature than the lifter is designed for (if any).19 When the pumping cycle is completed, the vacuum level should register above 16" Hg [-54 kPa] on the vacuum gauge (if not, see Vacuum Switch Addustment to follow). - 3) After the vacuum pump stops running, leave the pads attached to the surface and place the power switch in the "off" () position, to interrupt the energy flow from the battery. - 4) Monitor the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [-14 kPa] in 10 minutes.